Best High chairs 2026: 13 Compared (8 Sources)

 Wirecutter's longstanding "easier to clean, simpler to use, and less expensive than every other high chair tested" pick.
 No fabric, no cushion, no crevices.
 Weighs under 8 lb, assembles in 5 minutes with no tools, and the legs detach for storage or travel.
 Raised tray edge prevents spills.
 Its main limitation is no footrest and no recline, so it suits babies who can sit unassisted (typically 6+ months).
 Supports up to 33 lb.
 Still the unbeatable entry-point.
 Price nudged from ~$20 to ~$25 in 2026 at IKEA; Amazon third-party sellers run higher. [src1, src3, src4, src5]

 Reviewed's #1 value pick.
 Converts from full-size high chair (3 months to 33 lb, with machine-washable infant insert and recline) to a toddler step stool supporting 200 lb.
 One-handed tray operation, adjustable height, folds for storage.
-Undercuts Mockingbird and Ergobaby by $100+ while offering genuine multi-year convertibility.
-Strong choice for families wanting long-term value without the premium price tag. [src6]
+Note: the Amazon price climbed to ~$210 in mid-2026 (from ~$146 earlier in the year), so it no longer dramatically undercuts Mockingbird or Ergobaby — but it still offers genuine multi-year convertibility plus a true newborn recline that those two lack.
+For pure value under $100, the Chicco Zest (~$70) is now the sharper buy. [src6]

 Consumer Reports 2026 test roster pick for compact kitchens.
 Snaps together without tools, wipes clean with one swipe, and folds flat in seconds.
 When folded, the tray hooks onto the back and the whole unit is slim enough to tuck behind a door or beside a fridge.
 Wooden legs blend with modern decor.
 33 lb weight limit means some larger toddlers will outgrow it sooner. [src3, src5, src7]